alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that prints 3 lines by using an array of string and a loop.
 ## 7-multi_c.js
 A script that prints x times “C is fun”.
 If the first argument can’t be converted to an integer, print “Missing number of occurrences”.
+## 8-square.js
+A script that prints a square.
+The first argument is the size of the square.